Written By Shweta Ganjoo

 Published By: Shweta Ganjoo | Published: Jun 12, 2023, 11:41 AM (IST)

 Meta is reportedly rolling out an artificial intelligence (AI) chatbot ‘Metamate’ to its employees, which is trained on internal data.
-Also Read: Rockstar Games isn’t using generative AI for GTA 6, Take-Two CEO confirms
+Also Read: Is Mark Zuckerberg building an AI version of himself to run Meta?

 The company is currently rolling out this tool internally to a small group.
-Also Read: Mark Zuckerberg’s AI comment raises fresh questions about jobs at Meta: Here’s what he said
+Also Read: Anthropic rolls out Claude Sonnet 4.6 for Free and Pro users: What’s new in the latest AI model

 When considering how to power the chatbot, Meta had discussions with Microsoft and OpenAI, but it decided to employ a separate, in-house model.